Minkov/pb-interactive-python/EN/07-Conditional-Statements-Advanced-Exercise/02-Problem.md

 The input is consists of 2 lines:

-- First you have to read from the console the type of fuel - text with options: "Diesel", "Gasoline" or "Gas"
+- First you have to read from the console the type of fuel - text with options: "diesel", "gasoline" or "gas"

 - The second line of input reads the liters fuel in the tank